ShadowsLure/Cellculator/ToS & Privacy Policy.md

 ## Contact
 People may get in contact through e-mail at sh4dowslure@gmail.com, or through the official Support Discord of the Bot.
+The official Support Discord of the bot is in itself a community which is based around the bot.
+The server will not only post updates about the bot but also updates based on it's community.
 Other ways of support may be provided but aren't guaranteed.